dbayardAWS/EMRintro/L1c-EMRCreate.md

 ### Navigate to the EMR Console

-* In the AWS Console, navigate to the EMR console.
+* In the AWS Management Console, navigate to the EMR console.
 One way to do so, is to expand the Services top menu and type "EMR" in the service search field.

 ![screenshot](images/EMR1.png)

 Hint: be sure to use a different browser tab than you are using for your Cloud9 Development Environment, as we will be returning to the Cloud9 tab later.

+Hint: you might need to go back to your Event Engine browser tab to re-launch the AWS Management Console.
+If you do so, close the Event Engine's "AWS Console Login" popup if it is still showing.
+Then from the Event Engine Team Dashboard page, click the "AWS Console" button, then click the "Open AWS Console" button.
+That will get you a new AWS Management Console browser tab.

 ### Create an EMR Cluster